 "My husband rolls with the punches, that's for sure.
 When I told him about donating he just asked me, 'are you sure?'
 When I said 'yes' he was like, 'alright, I guess why not?'
 My mom's always known that I wanted to donate, but I'm pretty sure the rest of my family thinks I'm crazy," she laughs.
 "But they knew I wanted to do it for a good reason.
 My sister did too actually, but she found out she was pregnant around the same time I was going forward with donating."

-At UAH, anonymous donations are typical directed to children.
-At the time of Alisa's donation however, there were no children on the wait list, which meant Alisa's liver would go to an adult.
+At UAH, anonymous donations are typically directed to children.
+At the time of Alisa's donation however, there were no children on the waitlist, which meant Alisa's liver would go to an adult.

 "It turns out I have an extra artery on the left side of my liver, which meant that the maximum I could give was 33%.
 Most adults need the left side because it's bigger, whereas babies can only fit 33%.
 The woman I donated to was very, very petite so it worked out.
 I was more than happy to give it to her – kid, adult, it didn't matter to me."